 - Use renewable energy sources, if possible (solar and wind power)

 - Consider eating lower on the food chain or sticking to grass-fed meat and dairy products.
 (Most of the food energy contained in grain is used by livestock to sustain their own life and only a small amount is stored as meat.
 Thus it takes 4 lbs of corn to produce 1 lb of pork and 10 lbs of corn to produce 1 lb of beef)

-For more information on energy see Impacts of Organic Farming on the Efficiency of Energy Use in Agriculture.
+For more information on energy see The Energy Efficiency of Organic Agriculture: A review.